daniarherikurniawan/SPARK/README.md

 4. Upload all the codes and jars to Emulab.
 You can use Github, but it cannot be done easily because Github only allows maximum 100 MB size for a single file.
 You can include that file into gitignore and add it later.
 There are some ways to upload the file that is bigger than 100 MB, including: Use Filezilla, upload to Google Drive, and Upload as Github released apps.
 I reccomend you to use the first technique after working around.
 5. Now, we can continue our work on Emulab.
 As I mention before, the OS Image that I use is FEDORA15-DAGENT-JAVA.
 I think we can use any other OS as long as it is compatible with Java 8.

-6. Upload manual to the Emulab the jar of spark-1.6.1/assembly/target/scala-2.10/ using Filezilla
+6. Upload manual to the Emulab the jar of spark-1.6.1/assembly/target/scala-2.10/ using Filezilla [you can ignore this step if you don't have enough internet speed]

 7. Since the OS that I used is not having java 8.
 Here are the way to install and set the environment variable.
 We have to do this every single time we start Emulab.
 	```